Student & Parent Technology Help

 How do I use Zoom for video-conferencing?

-Most of the time, the teacher will send you a link and all you need to do is click on it to enter the meeting.
+Your teacher will either post the link in their Seesaw/Moodle or send you a link for any Zoom meetings.
+All you need to do is click on a Zoom link to enter the meeting.
 Depending on the way the teacher has it set up, it may require you to put in a password (provided by the teacher) or log in with your NISD username and password.
 It's important to remember not to take or post a picture during Zoom conferences.

 I am concerned about security with Zoom conferences.
 How is the district protecting students from "zoombombing"?